foundry-vtt-community/macros/README.md

 You can open these packs, right click and click on import the macros you want.
 You can then add these macros to the **Macro Toolbar** at the bottom of the screen.

 ### Usage without the Module:
-1. Download the `.js` file to your machine
+1. Download the `.js` file/s to your machine
-2. Create a new macro in Foundry
+2. Click on the folder icon to the left of the macro hotbar
+3. Click "Create Macro"
+4. Give the macro a name and type (this will be updated with the imported macro's name/type) then click "Create New Macro"
-3. Right click the macro in the **Macro Toolbar** and click import
+6. Right click on the newly created macro in the Macros Directory and click "Import Data"
-4. Import your `.js` file and celebrate
+7. Click "Browse" and navigate to the location of the macro you would like to import and click "Open"
+8. Click "Import"
+9. Celebrate 🎉

 ## Development/Contributing